An Exciting Weekend in Santa Cruz, California

 What makes this center different is that, instead of showing you exhibitions and stuff, they actually took the effort to let visitors interact and learn things in a more interesting way.
 You can learn about their research programs, the behaviors of the seals, roles of sea creatures in the ecosystem and more.

-I’ve got to say that this is probably one of the best things to do in Santa Cruz with kids.
+I’ve got to say that this is probably one of the best things to do in Santa Cruz with kids, but it is interesting for adults too.

 Enjoy Sunset in West Cliff Lighthouse